Zachary Taylor and slavery

 Zachary Taylor, the 12th U.S. president (from 1849 to 1850), owned slaves throughout his life.
-As President, he generally resisted attempts to expand slavery in the territories and opposed the Compromise of 1850.
+On the campaign trail, his exact position on the subject was generally vague.
+However, as President, he generally resisted attempts to expand slavery in the territories and opposed the Compromise of 1850.
+Far from an abolitionist, his resistance to slavery's expansion nevertheless put Taylor at odds with other contemporary slaveholders in the United States government.

 Policy

-Taylor opposed the Compromise of 1850, which admitted California into the Union as a free state and banned the slave trade in Washington, D.C., in exchange for allowing most of the remaining territory captured from Mexico to decide the issue of slavery locally and passing a federal fugitive slave law requiring state authorities to assist federal marshals in capturing and detaining escaped slaves.
-However, Taylor died in office before he could veto the bill, leading to its successful passage under his successor Millard Fillmore.
-After his death, there were rumors that slavery advocates had poisoned him; tests of his body over 100 years later have been inconclusive.
-Taylor did not free any of his slaves in his will.
+Taylor's strongest stance towards slavery came from his opposition to the Compromise of 1850.
+The compromise would have admitted California into the Union as a free state and banned the slave trade in Washington, D.C. in exchange for allowing most of the remaining territory captured from Mexico to decide the issue of slavery locally, and passing a federal fugitive slave law requiring state authorities to assist federal marshals in capturing and detaining escaped slaves.
+It ultimately opened the door towards further slavery expansion, which Taylor opposed.
+However, he died in office before he could veto the bill, leading to its successful passage under his successor Millard Fillmore.

+After his death, there were rumors that slavery advocates had poisoned Taylor; tests of his body over 100 years later have been inconclusive.